Eatgrapes/Live2D-JavaBinding/README.md

 - `binding/`: Java API and module definitions.
 - `native/`: JNI implementation and CMake build scripts.
 - `scripts/`: Python build automation for all platforms.
-- `example/`: A complete Maven-based example using LWJGL 3, including a Swing control panel.
+- `example/`: A complete Maven-based example using LWJGL 3

 ## Building